 Firstly, the most efficient way to build muscle is by being in a calorie surplus.
 It’s very, very difficult to build muscle and lose weight at the same time.
 Building muscle whilst in a calorie deficit is pretty much impossible.
 Your body doesn’t have what it needs to do the process properly.
 So that’s the reason for the bulk.

-The cutting part is more about the aesthetics.
-If you want to reveal the muscles you’ve spent time building, and get rid of the excess body fat you picked up along the way, the cutting stage is going to help you do that.
-Not surprising really, considering it was originally designed by bodybuilders in order to prepare for competition.
+The cutting part is more about aesthetics.
+If you want to reveal the muscles you’ve spent time building and get rid of the excess body fat you picked up along the way, the cutting stage will help you do that.
+Not surprising, really, considering it was initially designed by bodybuilders to prepare for competition.

-Finally, by bulking and cutting you can also overcome plateaus you might have encountered in your training.
-This allows you to lift more, gain more body weight, more muscle mass, and experience faster muscle growth.
+Finally, by bulking and cutting, you can also overcome the plateaus you might have encountered in your training.
+This allows you to lift more, gain more bodyweight, muscle mass, and experience faster muscle growth.

 The truth is there’s no set amount of time.
-It will vary greatly from person to person depending on situation and physique.
+It will vary significantly from person to person, depending on the situation and physique.
 It depends on your rate of fat gain and how comfortable you are with it.
 Some people might be best bulking for 6 months before starting to lose fat, while others might be able to bulk for years before introducing cutting at all.

-Also bear in mind that you can’t control exactly which parts of your body you’re going to increase muscle mass at the fastest.
+Also, bear in mind that you can’t control exactly which parts of your body you’re going to increase muscle mass at the fastest.
 Muscle growth tends to please itself depending on your body type.
-Only you know where you want the muscle to go and only you will know if you like the end result.
-So as much as you might like to bulk for 2-3 months, just remember there are a lot of uncontrollable factors at play.
+Only you know where you want the muscle to go, and only you will know if you like the end result.
+So as much as you might like to bulk for 2-3 months, just remember there are many uncontrollable factors at play.